 You’re going a zillion miles an hour, checking items off your To Do list.
-You look like a human, but you feel like a robot fueled by caffeine and anxiety.
+You feel like a robot fueled by caffeine and anxiety.
 Whether they’re tasks at work or at home, all seem important.
 Your heart desires to spend time in scripture and in prayer.
 That’s what makes your heart sing.

 Here are some questions that help me:

 - Are you a human being or a human doing?
 Our society is fast-paced and focused on the almighty dollar (meaning the worship of money and things, which are idols) but scripture encourages us to focus on Jesus.

 - How important is it?

 I ask myself this question about tasks or events that come up.
 I think I’ll start using a numbering system.
 I know that prioritizing works for some people, but I’m going to experiment with a numbering system, assigning a number from 1-10 to each activity.